 Dr. Kerry Weaver is about to fire Ross when he becomes a national hero, Greene hits the dating scene while Ross deals with daddy issues in Oedipal fashion, and as HIV issues take center stage, everyone's still hooking up with everyone... plus some well-meaning malpractice.

-Lewis and Green almost kind of get together but nope she's off to Arizona, Carol flirts with becoming a doctor, and apparently Doug as they end up kissing, Gant's shocking suicide pits Carter against Benton, who has a prematurely-born son, and Jeanie gets outed as HIV-positive, eventually ending back up with her husband.
+almost kind of get together but nope she's off to Arizona, Carol flirts with becoming a doctor, and apparently Doug as they end up kissing, Gant's shocking suicide pits Carter against Benton, who has a prematurely-born son, and Jeanie gets outed as HIV-positive, eventually ending back up with her husband.
+Season 4

 New blood Anna del Amico and Elizabeth Corday stir things up with Carter and Benton respectively, Ross's dad dies which means a road trip for him and a still-paranoid Greene, Ross proposes to Hathaway but plans are put on ice, and Boulet's firing and rehiring become a political issue and she ends up re-breaking up with her ex.